AngeloDamante/AUV_feedback_linearization_controller/README.md

 <img src="./design/class_diagram.svg">

 ## Reference Scheme
-Using page 54 [1] of the Reference https://www.fossen.biz/wiley/ed1/Ch13.pdf, "Decoupling in the BODY Frame (Velocity Control)", have to be careful to how the references are expressed, if <body> or <ned>.
+Using Fossen documentation, "Decoupling in the BODY Frame (Velocity Control)", have to be careful to how the references are expressed, if <body> or <ned>.
 This project needs reference in body-fixed frame [1].

 <img src="./design/scheme.svg">